 Although a ferrite bead can be modeled as an inductor at low frequencies, ferrite bead inductors do not behave as a typical inductor.
 If you’re wondering how to measure the behavior of a ferrite bead vs. inductor behavior, you will want to measure the bead impedance over frequency or create a Bode plot for the ferrite bead.
 When compared to an inductor with the same reactance slope at low frequencies, you’ll find that the ferrite bead provides steeper roll-off above the ferrite's resonant frequency.

 To briefly summarize, ferrite beads are not substitutes for inductors.
-If your circuit needs an inductor, then use an inductor, and only select a ferrite bead for the circuit if you can prove it will work for your application.
+If your circuit needs an inductor, then use an inductor, and always test a particular ferrite bead for a circuit in order to prove it will work for your application.

 The rules for selecting a ferrite bead for a particular circuit are deceptively simple and often ignored in practice.
 I've narrowed down to three simple rules: